 Redistricting, Election Law

 Persily, Nathaniel, "When Judges Carve Democracies: A Primer on Court-Drawn Redistricting Plans" (2005).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 74.